Dan K. Moore Program in EthicsPDF

 Cryptocurrency — What Is It and Why Should I Care?
 Ethical Issues Related to Cryptocurrency

-The panelists will learn some basics about cryptocurrency and understand how their firms and their clients might encounter and use it.
-After this brief introduction, this segment will consider a host of ethical issues raised, including competence, know your client, and best practices in memorializing your advice to your client.
-The afternoon will conclude with a discussion of various state bar opinions, including one from North Carolina, focused on whether or how attorneys may take their fees in cryptocurrency.
+The panelists learned some basics about cryptocurrency and understood how their firms and their clients might encounter and use it.
+After this brief introduction, this segment considered a host of ethical issues raised, including competence, know your client, and best practices in memorializing your advice to your client.
+The afternoon concluded with a discussion of various state bar opinions, including one from North Carolina, focused on whether or how attorneys may take their fees in cryptocurrency.